pierrce/pierrce.github.io/index.md

 Having developed a VR RPG through the Unity platform, I've gained an immense amount of experience.
 The tools I've used and mastered will be discussed in in-depth on their own pages found below.

+After my work on SojournVR, I continued practicing game development by creating custom models, animations, shaders, textures, and particle effects for VRChat through Unity.
+This will also be touched up on in the following pages.

 * [Blender](https://pierrce.github.io/blender)